-The survey will occur within $\sim 31-35^{\circ}$ N lat., ~72-75° W long. off the coast of North Carolina in the Northwest Atlantic Ocean.
-The closest point of approach of the survey area to the coast will be approximately 40 km (from Cape Hatteras, North Carolina).
+The survey would occur within approximately 27.5-33.5° N, 74-80° W off the coasts of South Carolina to northern Florida in the northwest Atlantic Ocean.
+The distances to all state waters would be >80 km, and to the coast would be ~90 km off Georgia, ~98 km off Florida, and ~107 km off South Carolina.
 The region where the survey is planned to occur is depicted in Figure 1; the tracklines could occur anywhere within the polygon shown in Figure 1.
 Representative survey tracklines are shown, however, some deviation in actual tracklines, including the order of survey operations, could be necessary for reasons such as science drivers, poor data quality, inclement weather, or mechanical issues with the research vessel and/or equipment.
-The surveys are planned to occur within the EEZ of the U.S. and in international waters, in depths ranging from 200-5,500 m deep.
+The surveys are planned to occur within the EEZs of the United States and Bahamas and in international waters, in depths ranging from >100 to 5,200 m deep.

-Figure 1 -- Location of the North Carolina seismic surveys, marine conservation areas, and marine critical habitat in the Northwest Atlantic Ocean.
+Figure 1-Location of the Blake Plateau Seismic Surveys in the Northwest Atlantic Ocean

 Representative survey tracklines are included in the figure; however, the tracklines could occur anywhere within the survey area.
-MPA = marine protected area; EBSA = Ecologically or Biologically Significant Marine Areas.
+MPA = marine protected area; NMS = National Marine Sanctuary.
+EBSA = Ecologically or Biologically Significant Marine Areas.
 CBD = Convention on Biological Diversity.
+N = North.

-A detailed description of the planned geophysical survey is provided in the Federal Register notice for the proposed IHA (88 FR 17646, March 23, 2023).
+A detailed description of the planned geophysical survey was provided in the Federal Register notice of the proposed IHA (88 FR 37390; June 7, 2023).
 Since that time, no changes have been made to the planned survey activities.
 Therefore, a detailed description is not provided here.
-Please refer to that Federal Register notice for the description of the specific activity.
+Please refer to that Federal Register notice for the description of the specified activity.